-Note that we seek to apportion the pure 'live music' part of this cost more fairly for all Hall users, through our concert accounting procedure - see below - concerts).
+Note that when we ran regular concerts, we tried to apportion the pure 'live music' part of this cost more fairly for all Hall users, through our concert accounting procedure, by charging a small percentage to each performer, i.e reducing their fee, where this was calculated on a percentage basis - see below - concerts).

-Business rates: Although Business Rates apply to village halls, as a charity we are entitled to 80% mandatory rate relief, provided the premises are used "wholly or mainly" for charitable purposes.
+• Business rates: Although Business Rates apply to village halls, as a charity we are entitled to 80% mandatory rate relief, provided the premises are used "wholly or mainly" for charitable purposes.
 A further 20% discretionary relief is available from District Councils, on application.
-(As at October 2022, we receive full relief.)
+(As at October 2024, we receive full relief.)
 We should take care in hiring the hall to commercial users, to ensure that the activity is clearly seen as part of the Hall's fund-raising strategy and we do not lose the rate relief by, in effect, inviting onto the premises a private business.
 More information on Staffordshire Moorland's website here.